virustyt/IOS-Developer-CV/README.md

 dragon2020@inbox.ru

 #### ABOUT ME
    I'm a novice ios developer.
 For the last five years i have been setting up and maintaining computer networks and network equipment.
 And a few years ago I became acquainted with writing code, it became my passion.
-Thats why i decided to change my main occupation and become a professional ios developer.
+Then i decided to change my main occupation and become a professional ios developer.

 #### SKILLS
    - `Objective-C`  `Swift`
    - `MVC`  `MVVM`
    - `UIKit`
    - `CoreData`
-   - use `XCTest` to write tests
+   - `XCTest` for tests
    - `RxSwift`

-#### Languages
+#### LANGUAGES
    - [English B1](https://efset.org/cert/b3dT26)
    - Russian native